cre8ture/be_a_therapist/README.md

-Sure, I can help you with that.
-Here is a possible README for your project:

 # Be Any Therapist

 Be Any Therapist is a web application that lets you experience different therapy styles and techniques.
 You can chat with a language model that mimics the style and technique of any therapist you search for.
 You can also see your chat history and how it changes over time.